 The Herman House is privately owned and operated by Billy Martin.
-The Herman House has a fiscal sponsorship with The Creative Music Foundation.
-Admission to the Herman House is by appointment or invitation only.
+The Herman House is also associated with The Creative Music Foundation, a non-for-profit foundation.
+Admission to the Herman House is by appointment only.
 Location and contact information

 MUSIC, DRUMMING, ART GALLERY AND MORE.

 CONTACT US : INQUIRE ABOUT A CLASS OR BOOK A RECORDING SESSION

 Percussion / rhythm workshops with Billy Martin (summer dates TBA)

 Record your band at the Herman House